The Pulley Splint: A Review of the Swiss and American Products

 UPDATE on the switch of the term “pulley protection brace” to “pulley splint”: The original term used in the Schneeberger and Schweizer (2014) article is a “Pulley Protection Splint.”
 The term used in the Algar and Moschetto (2017) article is a “pulley protection orthosis.”
 Dr. Warme refers to it as both an “orthosis” and a “splint.”
 In order to be consistent with all sets of authors I have decided to remove the term “protection” and replace “brace” with “splint.”
 In an e-mail discussion with Dr. Warme, he makes a good point that these devices should not necessarily be thrown on just to put in more attempts on a project (more attempts may increase the risk of a repetitive stress injury).
 In an e-mail from Dr. Schweizer, he agreed that “the ring is not intended as a prophylactic tool to prevent a pulley disruption in an asymptomatic climber,” and that the word “protection” was originally meant to “protect the healing pulley,” not to protect it against injury in the first place.
 He acknowledged the context of the word “protection” in English may be different than in his native language and thus agrees with a switch in the name.
 All changes have been made — however, I’ve decided to keep the same URL to avoid broken links.

 I’m going to summarize very briefly the most practical information I’ve found regarding a device called a “pulley splint.”
 For more in-depth information into this and other injury-related information, I encourage you to visit the injury section of the Beta Angel Research Inventory.
-Note: see the end for some practical prevention advice.
+Note: see the end for some practical prevention advice as well tips for how to make the splints!

 A slightly ridiculous oversimplification to get you caught up